 Create a new adjustment layer by clicking on Curves again.
 This time, drag the curve upwards and name the layer Dodge.

-Step 7: Invert the Layer Mask
+Step 7: Invert the Dodge Layer Mask and Lighten Specific Areas

 Invert the second layer mask, ‘Dodge‘, using the same technique mentioned in step three.
 Make sure that your foreground color is white, and brush over the areas that you’d like to lighten.
 Don’t worry if the photo looks awkward right now.
 This is a part of the process.